ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/build.md

 ## ACfL

-To change the compiler for our project, we need to edit `src/CMakeListrs.txt` to add the following:
+If you are using the `armswdev/arm-compiler-for-linux` you can swich compiler to build the application.
+To do so, you need to edit `src/CMakeListrs.txt` to add the following:

 ```
 set(CMAKE_C_COMPILER "/opt/arm/arm-linux-compiler-23.04_Generic-AArch64_Ubuntu-22.04_aarch64-linux/bin/armclang")